 Use a Spotter for Extra Guidance

-If possible, enlist the help of a spotter.
-A second person can provide you with real-time feedback, ensuring that you don’t hit anything or misjudge distances.
-They can also help by communicating whether the trailer is aligned properly as you reverse.
+A second person can provide real-time feedback, ensuring that you don't hit anything or misjudge distances.

 Practice in an Open Space